IbnuJabir/rails-trello/README.md

 ### Additional Features Under Development

-- **Edit Cards and Lists**:
+- **Edit and Delete Cards**:
-  - Add the ability to edit details of cards and lists directly from the UI.
-- **Delete Cards and Lists**:
-  - Implement functionality to remove cards and lists as required.
+  - Implement functionality to edit and remove cards as required.

 ---